 Essays & Poems

-Moriel’s poems and essays have been published or are forthcoming in The American Poetry Review, Ayin Press, Barrelhouse, Colorado Review, the Common, Cutleaf Journal, Nashville Review, The New York Times, Paper Brigade Literary Magazine, The Paris Review’s Daily, Poetry Daily, Runner’s World, Zyzzyva, and elsewhere.
+Moriel’s poems and essays have been published or are forthcoming in The American Poetry Review, Ayin Press, Barrelhouse, Colorado Review, The Common, Cutleaf Journal, Jewish Currents, Lit Hub, Nashville Review, The New York Times, The Paris Review’s Daily, Poetry Daily, Runner’s World, Zyzzyva,and elsewhere.

 “‘none of it! none of it will last!’: The poetic exclamation point between irony and ecstatic death-consciousness”